 Sarah Churchill had been Anne’s friend, kind of an older sister, since they were young.
 Sarah became indispensable to Anne, and when Anne became queen, she was made First Lady of the Bedchamber, Keeper of the Privy Purse, and Groom of the Stole.
 This meant a lot of responsibility for Anne’s household matters as well as a lot of time spent together.

 Sarah, however, had ambitions for her family.
-Her husband became a lauded hero as well as Member of Parliament and one of the queen’s chief advisors, and together they built something of an empire, amassing huge wealth and political influence.
+Her husband, John, became a lauded hero as well as Member of Parliament and one of the queen’s chief advisors, and together they built something of an empire, amassing huge wealth and political influence.
 When Churchill, who was eventually made the Duke of Marlborough, won a significant military victory, he was gifted land and money to build a grand palace that was to become Blenheim Palace.
 Understandably, many people were resentful of all their wealth and the favor this couple curried.
 Any position in the Queen’s household, as well as many other religious and political appointments, were subject to the approval of the Churchills.

 The friendship between Anne and Sarah broke down, however, as they bickered more and more about politics and these appointments.
 Sarah was a staunch Whig; Anne was more of a Tory, though she strove to rise above party politics.
 However, the Whigs supported and funded the war efforts, which, for a while at least, Anne fully supported.
 Sarah also believed many Tories were Jacobites, a group who sought to restore the throne to James’ son.